 - Airport security scanners (in extremely high usage)

-Out of the two types of radiation (Ionizing and Non-ionizing), ionizing is most harmful to living things; though, there can be harmful types of non-ionizing radiation as well.
+Out of the two types of radiation (ionizing and non-ionizing), ionizing is most harmful to living things; though, there can be harmful types of non-ionizing radiation as well.
+Explore the types of ionizing radiation, its effects and how to measure it.

-There are three types of ionizing radiation as classified by scientists based on how hard it is to stop the waves or particles"
+There are four types of ionizing radiation classified by scientists based on how hard it is to stop the waves or particles.

 - Beta radiation is a bit more difficult to stop and requires metal to stop it, though the metal can be thin.

-Affects of ionizing radiation on humans can include cancer, sickness of varying types, death, and mutation.
-These are as a result of the change in DNA that ionizing radiation can cause.
-Those exposed to lower levels of radiation (such as non-ionizing) are unlikely to develop any adverse affects.
+Effects of ionizing radiation on humans include cancer, sickness of varying types, death, and mutation.
+These are a result of the change in DNA that ionizing radiation can cause.
+Those exposed to lower radiation levels (such as non-ionizing) are unlikely to develop any adverse effects.

 Ionizing radiation is created by a reaction of a nuclear form that is either natural or artificial.
 It is often hard to measure since it is invisible and can usually only be measured at very high concentrations.
 A Geiger counter is an example of a tool for measuring ionizing radiation.